wtrep/shopify-backend-challenge/terraform/cloud_sql/README.md

  * A Test Database
  * A MySQL account to access the DB
  * A GCP SA to access the CloudSQL Proxy

+Each variable is described in the `variable.tf` file and an example `example.tfvars` is also provided